-Showaround: What’s your favorite coffee spot in Oslo?
+Showaround: What’s your favourite coffee spot in Oslo?

 Maarten: This is a difficult question to answer.
 Coffee is one of my biggest passions, and I think I know all coffee and tea spots in town.
 It also depends on what kind of vibe I want when I go for a coffee.
 For example, Fuglen is a fantastic vintage 1950-1970’s Nordic cocktail bar and a coffee house.
 It’s a great place to relax on a comfy sofa together with your friends and have a chat over a cup of coffee.
 Steam at Østbanehallen is a nice one as well, just next to the Central Station.
 Let’s not forget the world's famous Tim Wendelboe at Grünerløkka.
 Honestly, I can talk about this for hours, so people just have to stop me at some point.

 Showaround: How would your friends describe you?

 Marten: They say that people tell the truth about you when they’re drunk.
 So if that is the case, then I am “a good man with a good heart”.
 I have heard that several times.
 I like to see things in a positive light and enjoy the good things in life.

 Showaround: How do you spend your free time?

 Marten: Next to my passion for coffee, I have a great passion for rowing too.
 Life is busy, so I do not always have the time to go out on the fjord even for a little.
 Then the tours through the forest are a good alternative as I do not live too far from the forests close to Oslo.
 I also have a little project going on with some friends, which is very social, saves us money and in general, it’s an interesting activity.
 Yes, it's beer brewing.